Unión San Felipe: 21st Century

 After several seasons of struggle in the lower tiers, Unión San Felipe experienced a major resurgence in 2009.
 Under the management of Ivo Basay, the team had an extraordinary year, winning the Primera B (Second Division) title and earning promotion to the Primera División.
 That same year, the club also claimed the Copa Chile title, defeating Deportes Iquique 3–0 in the final.
 This made Unión San Felipe one of the few clubs in Chilean football history to win both a league title and a major domestic cup in the same season.

 Their Copa Chile triumph qualified them for the 2010 Copa Sudamericana, in which they faced Ecuadorian club LDU Quito.
 Although they were eliminated in the first round, the club once again made headlines for reaching an international competition.

 Back in the top flight, San Felipe initially managed to stay competitive, finishing 9th in the 2010 season.
 However, financial difficulties, managerial instability, and inconsistent performances led to the club’s eventual relegation back to the Primera B in 2012.
-Since then, Unión San Felipe has remained in the Primera B, often flirting with promotion but falling short in key moments.
+Since then, Unión San Felipe has remained in the Primera B.

-Despite the challenges, the club maintains a strong community presence and continues to play a formative role in developing young talent.
-In recent years, the club has focused on building a sustainable model centered on youth academies, regional scouting, and fan engagement.
-While promotion to the top tier remains the ultimate goal, Unión San Felipe has embraced its role as a symbol of provincial resilience and footballing identity.